benlubas/molten-nvim/docs/Notebook-Setup.md

 - output formats.
 Molten can't render everything that jupyter-lab can, specifically in-editor HTML is just not going to happen
+- Markdown and latex-in-markdown rendering.
+Currently you can render latex, but you have to send it to the kernel.
+It doesn't happen automatically.
 - jank. the UI is definitely worse, and sometimes images will move somewhere weird until you scroll.
 Molten is still relatively new, and bugs are still being ironed out.
 - setup is a lot of work.
-I've mentioned 4 different plugins that are required to get this working and all 4 of those plugins have external dependencies.
+I've mentioned ~4~ 5 different plugins that are required to get this working and all 4 of those plugins have external dependencies.

 ## Honorable Mentions